Chapter 6: modern Vulkan

 Warning

-Many of these changes aim at making the lives of developers using Vulkan easier, be it by building alternative for existing constructs or by introducing higher level interfaces around GPU concepts.
-This is a balancing act: we would not want to want to get a bloated specification nor to reduce the amount of control that it gives us over GPUs.
+Many of these changes aim at making the lives of developers using Vulkan easier, be it by building alternative for existing constructs or by introducing higher level interfaces around GPU concepts (which is a balancing act: we would not want to want to get a bloated specification nor to reduce the amount of control that Vulkan gives developers over GPUs).
 New versions mostly add things, but some features got deprecated over time, meaning that we can still use them, but we should feel bad if we do (see this list of deprecated features).

 A. Dynamic rendering

 In the graphics chapter, we went over Vulkan's classical rendering pipeline.
-Although most of that chapter remains valid, an important component thereof is now deprecated: exit render passes, subpasses and framebuffers, enter dynamic rendering.
-Dynamic rendering is a more flexible and less verbose interface for rendering, and it comes without any performance cost.
-In other words, it is plainly a superior interface, which explains the deprecation of render passes and associated constructs.
+Although most of that chapter remains valid, some important components thereof are now deprecated: exit render passes, subpasses and framebuffers, enter dynamic rendering.
+Dynamic rendering is a more flexible and less verbose interface for rendering that comes without any performance cost.
+In other words, it is plainly a superior abstraction, which explains the deprecation of render passes and associated constructs.
+Having an update that simplifies things is a rare thing that we should cherish.
+However, mobile drivers are lagging behind as far as support for modern Vulkan goes, so dynamic rendering cannot be recommended for cross-platform development as of 2025.

 Since there are no more explicitly encoded dependencies, we have to handle synchronization and transitions ourselves through memory barriers.
-It used to be that render passes yielded better performance on tiled implementations, but the addition of the VK_IMAGE_LAYOUT_RENDERING_LOCAL_READ image layout brought parity with the render pass-based approach (we need to perform the transitions to this layout explicitly).
-This layout indicates that only pixel-local accesses are to be allowed.
+It used to be that render passes yielded better performance on tiled implementations, but parity with the render pass-based approach was achieved through the addition of the VK_IMAGE_LAYOUT_RENDERING_LOCAL_READ image layout, which indicates that only pixel-local accesses are allowed (we need to perform the transitions to this layout explicitly, but this is less work than defining render passes).

 Khronos provides two relevant samples: one about forward shading and another one about deferred shading/local reads.
-Note that in these samples, the features are presented as if they were extensions, although they have now been made part of Vulkan's core.
+Note that in these samples, the features are presented as if they were part of extensions, although they have been made part of Vulkan's core in version 1.4.

 B. Beyond descriptor sets

-Another pain point of Vulkan 1.0 is descriptor sets.
-We have all of these objects with different lifetimes around, and we are responsible for grouping them into sets based on their update frequency (and tracking the lifetimes of these descriptor set objects can be a pain).
-Also, they are subject to some limitations: we can not update descriptors that are bound in a (non fully executed) command buffer, all descriptors must be valid (even when they are not used), there is a limit on descriptor counts that we can actually hit, etc. Furthermore, the entire descriptor model is quite cryptic: we do not handle memory directly, but we deal with the arcane concept of descriptor pools.
+Descriptor sets are another major pain point of Vulkan 1.0: we have to manage these heterogeneous collections of objects, and we are responsible for grouping them into sets based on the update frequency of the bindings.
+Descriptor sets are subject to many limitations: we cannot update descriptors that are bound in a (non executed) command buffer, all descriptors must be bound to valid (even when they end up not being accessed), there is a maximum number of descriptors, etc. Furthermore, the entire descriptor model is quite cryptic: unlike everywhere else in Vulkan, we do not handle memory directly.
+What is the arcane concept of descriptor pools really hiding?

-In this section, we discuss three Vulkan extensions that were proposed to make descriptors more flexible and less magical.
-The first two extensions are now part of Vulkan's core, and the last one may get the same treatment at some point.
+In this section, we discuss three Vulkan extensions that make descriptors more flexible and less magical.
+The first two extensions are now part of Vulkan's core, and the last one may get the same treatment at some point:

 B.1.
 Descriptor indexing/bindless descriptors

 What if we were to store all the required textures for a set of objects in a large array?
-Then, we could bind this array to a descriptor once, pass appropriate indices in this array to all objects, and use them to access their data (from the shader itself).
+Then, we could bind this array to a descriptor once, and only pass indices into this array to all objects.
 That way, we would not have to constantly bind and unbind the texture data.
-Well, actually we already can do something a bit like that, however the lack of flexibility of descriptor sets limitates our options.
-The descriptor indexing extension, which is now a core part of Vulkan, was built to improve the situation.
+This is actually something that we could do in Vulkan 1.0, but the lack of flexibility of descriptor sets limitates our options.
+The descriptor indexing extension, which is now a core part of Vulkan, improves the situation.
+Bindless descriptors have an impact on performance, as low as it may be: there is just the cost of that one additional indirection.

 Khronos provides a sample showcasing this feature.
-In that sample, the descriptor ids are passed as per-vertex data (using the flat GLSL keyword to ensure that different indices do not get interpolated).
-If we do not need our data to vary per-vertex, we can send such ids through push constants instead.
+There, the descriptor ids are passed as per-vertex data (using the flat GLSL keyword to disable interpolating data of different vertices: each fragment will inherit the exact data of one of its surrounding vertices).
+If we do not need the data to vary per-vertex, we can send such ids through push constants instead.

 Activation